riboflavin/test-framer-sync/compare/krisp-vs-granola.md

 * Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
 * In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?
 * Security and privacy: how is customer data handled on the platform?
 * Integrations: can it connect with your existing stack, like HubSpot, Notion, or Slack?
-• Functionality: does it go beyond transcriptions and actually help you take action?
+* Functionality: does it go beyond transcriptions and actually help you take action?
-• Languages: can it transcribe and summarize meetings in different languages?
+* Languages: can it transcribe and summarize meetings in different languages?
-• Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meeitngs?
+* Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
-• Recordings: is there support for saving and playing back audio and video recordings of meetings?
+* Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Evaluating Krisp and Granola
 Krisp:
 - Pros: Excellent noise cancellation, platform-agnostic, unlimited transcription, generous free plan.
 - Cons: Free plan limits, summaries not as in-depth, no real-time collab, can tax system resources.

 Granola:
 - Pros: Minimal user-friendly app, no meeting bot needed, custom templates, accurate transcription quality.
 - Cons: MacOS only, few integrations, lacks multi-user features, basic capabilities due to new product.
-In general, users say that Krisp: - Excellent noise cancellation for both microphone and speaker audio​ddiy.co .
-- Platform-agnostic – use with any meeting software, even phone calls​ddiy.co .
-- Unlimited transcription on all plans (no minute caps)​ddiy.co .
-- Generous free plan (includes noise reduction and a couple summaries/day)​ddiy.co .
-- Custom vocabulary improves accuracy for industry terms​ddiy.co
-..
-However, they also say: - Free plan limits: 60 min/day noise removal, 2 summaries/day​ddiy.co
-.
-- Summaries are concise but not as in-depth as some competitors’ (geared toward quick recap).
-- No real-time collab or multi-user features – it’s a personal tool (teams would each use their own instance).
-- Can tax system resources during long meetings (CPU usage for AI processing)..
-In general, users say that Granola: - Minimal, user-friendly app – feels like a regular notepad​ddiy.co .
-- No meeting bot needed, works on any platform by listening on device (more discreet).
-- Custom templates for notes yield tailored summaries​ddiy.co .
-- Accurate transcription quality helps fill in details you miss​ddiy.co
-..
-However, they also say: - MacOS only (Windows version in waitlist; no mobile app yet)​deepgram.com ​businessinsider.com
-.
-- Few integrations currently; mostly a standalone tool​ddiy.co .
-- Lacks multi-user features – designed for individual note-taking (you manually share notes after).
-- New product – still adding features, so some capabilities (editing transcripts, etc.) are basic..
 | Feature                           | Krisp               | Granola            |
 |-----------------------------------|---------------------|--------------------|
 | Trial/Free Plan                   | ✅ Free plan        | ✅ Free trial (25 meetings) |